discipl/flinteditor-mps/docs/USER_GUIDE.md

 ![Open juriconnect](images/openjuriconnect.png)

 ### Expressions
 There are different types of expressions.
 Creating these expressions with be explained below.
 To replace an expression hit `Alt+Enter` and select replace (expression x) with (expression y).
-To nest an expression hit `Alt+Enter` and select wrap (expression x) with new expression.
+To nest an expression hit `Alt+Enter` and select wrap (expression x) with test expression.

 ![Replace or Wrap](images/replaceorwrap.png)